-We write the content of your white paper so that it features a logical stream of thought from beginning to end.
+We write the content of your white papers so that they feature a logical stream of thought from beginning to end.

 It takes a trained writer like one of our experienced journalists to achieve this, especially where your white papers are lengthy.
 You also benefit from our experience in interviewing subject matter experts whose specialist insights must be made understandable to lay readers.